-https://www.derby.gov.uk/education-and-learning/special-educational-needs-assessment/Education.HealthCarePlans
+https://schoolsportal.derby.gov.uk/sen/requesting-an-ehc-needs-assessment/

 - a.
 Following a statutory assessment, an EHCP may be provided by DCC, if it is decided the child's needs are not being met by the support that is ordinarily available.
 The school and the child's parents will be involved in developing and producing the plan.
-Parents have the right to appeal against a decision not to issue and EHCP. - b.
+Parents have the right to appeal against a decision not to issue an EHCP. - b.
 Parents have the right to appeal against the content of the EHCP.
 They may also appeal against the school named in the plan if it differs from their preferred choice. - c.
 Once the EHCP has been completed and agreed, it will be kept as part of the pupil's formal records and reviewed at least annually by staff, parents, professionals external to the school, representatives from the LA and the panel.
-The annual review enables provision for the pupils to be evaluated and where appropriate, for changes to be put in place, for example reducing or increasing the levels of support.
+The annual review enables provision for the pupils to be evaluated and where appropriate, for changes to be put in place, for example reducing or increasing the levels of support. - d.
+Should they wish to do so, a parent is able to make an application to the local authority for an EHCP for their child.
+The application can be accessed by following the link about.